Friends of Nolde Forest

 May I swim/boat/wade/etc. in North Pond or Painted Turtle Pond?

 No. Nolde Forest EE Center does not permit such activity in our water ways.
 As an environmental education center, we are charged with protecting and providing opportunities for environmental study, learning and passive recreation such as walking and bird watching.
-Boating is permitted at nearby French Creek State Park, Marsh Creek State Park and Middle Creek.
+Boating is permitted at nearby French Creek State Park, Marsh Creek State Park, and Middle Creek.
 Both French Creek and Marsh Creek have swimming pools for wading and swimming.

-** NEW ** Am I allowed to ice skate or play ice hockey on North Pond?
+Am I allowed to ice skate or play ice hockey on North Pond?

 Ice skating is not permitted in Nolde Forest.
 As an environmental education center, our park land is designated for “passive recreation” only—which includes walking and nature study.